 My name is Magalhaes Mario Nihitsala, I was born 26-05-1965 and I reside in Boane.
 I am married to Olga Albino Sitoe.

-I started in the demining industry on the 4th of May 1994 and my first contract was as deminer abroad in Lebanon and then in Iraq.
+I started in the demining industry in 1994 and my first contract was as deminer abroad in Lebanon and then in Iraq.